Abstrack5/Come-For-Commerce/README.md

 DB_USER = 'root'
 DB_PW = 'password'
 ```
+Make sure to add env file to gitignore

 ## Usage
 1. Open the terminal in your code editor of choice main directory
 2. Run the command <br />